MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Bag of Tricks for FGSM Adversarial Training. [[paper]](https://arxiv.org/abs/2209.02684) [[code]](https://github.com/UCSC-VLAA/Bag-of-Tricks-for-FGSM-AT)
+  - Zichao Li, Li Liu, Zeyu Wang, Yuyin Zhou, Cihang Xie.
+  - Key Word: Fast Adversarial Training.
+  - <details><summary>Digest</summary> Existing methods use gradient regularizers or random initialization tricks to attenuate this issue, whereas they either take high computational cost or lead to lower robust accuracy.
+In this work, we provide the first study, which thoroughly examines a collection of tricks from three perspectives: Data Initialization, Network Structure, and Optimization, to overcome the catastrophic overfitting in FGSM-AT.
+Surprisingly, we find that simple tricks, i.e., a) masking partial pixels (even without randomness), b) setting a large convolution stride and smooth activation functions, or c) regularizing the weights of the first convolutional layer, can effectively tackle the overfitting issue.

 - A Novel Plug-and-Play Approach for Adversarially Robust Generalization. [[paper]](https://arxiv.org/abs/2208.09449)
   - Deepak Maurya, Adarsh Barik, Jean Honorio.
   - Key Word: Adversarial Robustness.